 Duty to Inquire

 The duty to start a conversation about accommodation may shift to the employer if they know or ought to know from changes in an employee’s attendance, behaviour or performance that the employee may need some form of accommodation.
-This is called the duty to inquire.9
+This duty to start a conversation is called the duty to inquire.4

-An inclusive workplace means that all employees have the opportunity to contribute and participate in the workplace in a barrier free environment.
-Critical to the notion of an inclusive workplace is a robust accommodation policy.10
+An inclusive workplace means that all employees have the opportunity to contribute and participate in the workplace in a barrier-free environment.
+Critical to the notion of an inclusive workplace is a robust accommodation policy.5

-There are various types of service animals who support people with various types of disabilities.
+There are various types of service animals who support persons with various types of disabilities.
 The law requires service animals to be permitted in the parts of the premises that are open to the public.
-In cases where another law prohibits a service animal from entering certain areas (e.g. a service animal would not be allowed in the kitchen of a cooking school), provide another way for the person to access the business’ goods, services, or facilities.
+In cases where another law prohibits a service animal from entering certain areas (e.g. a service animal would not be allowed in the kitchen of a cooking school), another way must be provided for the person to access the business’ goods, services or facilities.

-A person with a developmental disability may have support workers or family members who assist them and may ask to be present at times such as interviews or meetings.
+A person experiencing developmental disability may have support workers or family members who assist them and may ask for them to be present at times, such as in interviews or meetings.

-Supported Employment is a person-centred approach to assisting individuals with disabilities to prepare, obtain, and maintain integrated, competitive, paid employment.
+Supported Employment is a person-centred approach to assisting persons experiencing disability to prepare, obtain and maintain integrated, competitive, paid employment.
 A variety of support is tailored to individual requirements.

-Systemic (or institutional) discrimination consists of attitudes, patterns of behaviour, policies, or practices that are part of the social or administrative structures of an organization or sector, and that create or perpetuate a position of relative disadvantage for people with disabilities.
-The attitudes, behaviour, policies or practices appear neutral on the surface but nevertheless have an “adverse effect” or exclusionary impact on people with disabilities.11
+Systemic (or institutional) discrimination consists of attitudes, patterns of behaviour, policies or practices that are part of the social or administrative structures of an organization or sector, and that create or perpetuate a position of relative disadvantage for persons experiencing disability.
+The attitudes, behaviour, policies or practices appear neutral on the surface, but nevertheless have an “adverse effect” or exclusionary impact on persons who experience disability.6

-Due to the individualized nature of “accommodation” or “undue hardship,” it is difficult for courts to provide a comprehensive and specific definition or what these terms will require.
+Due to the individualized nature of “accommodation” or “undue hardship,” it’s difficult for courts to provide a comprehensive and specific definition or what these terms will require.
 Instead, it describes these terms using general principles, which are applied to specific circumstances on a case by case basis.

 “Undue hardship” describes the point beyond which employers are not expected to accommodate.
 The factors to be considered in determining whether there is undue hardship from accommodation are not entrenched, except to the extent that they are expressly included or excluded by the relevant statute in your jurisdiction.